 Wetlands, peat lakes and peat bogs abound in the Waikato lowlands, particularly in the central Thames valley, north of Taupiri and south of Hamilton.
 Drainage works to create farmland have destroyed some wetlands and split others into fragments.
 However, in the early 2000s the Waikato region still contained around 30% of New Zealand’s wetlands, including the Whangamarino Wetland and Kopuatai Peat Dome.

-On the west coast are large tidal estuaries; the Raglan Harbour (Whāingaroa) and the Aotea Harbour.
-The coast’s distinctive ironsands have been mined at various places, including at Waikato Heads, for use in steel making.
+On the west coast are two large tidal estuaries: Raglan Harbour (Whāingaroa) and Aotea Harbour.
+The coast’s distinctive ironsands have been mined at various places, including Waikato Heads, for use in steel making.

 There are small geothermal areas throughout the region.
 Although secondary to the large geothermal systems of the Taupō Volcanic Zone, some – notably the hot springs at Te Aroha, Ōkoroire and Waingaro – have been developed into tourist attractions.